 Unstoppable – Movie Review By Sarah

 The movie “Unstoppable” isn’t worth your stopping to buy, nor watch.

 One great thing that Cameron successfully gets across is the hope of the gospel and the love of Christ.
-The love of the Lord is conveyed in a way that is real and its explained in a way from which I think many people could benefit.
-The amazing hidden message paired with a mediocre presentation left me disappointed and a bit bummed that I spent my time watching it.
+The love of the Lord is conveyed in a way that is real, and it’s explained in a way from which I think many people could benefit.
+The amazing hidden message and a mediocre presentation left me disappointed and a bit bummed that I spent my time watching it.
 I was hoping it would pick up as it went on, but with my fingers crossed, I was still left with unanswered questions in the end and yearning for more engagement in the plot.

 Kirk Cameron is best known for his memorable role as “Mike Seaver,” a cultural icon of the ’80s, with his mullet hairstyle, cool glasses, and wisecracking comebacks.
 Kirk and his wife, Chelsea, were on-screen sweethearts during their Growing Pains years and are the founders of Camp Firefly, where terminally and seriously ill children and their families are provided an all-expense paid retreat Camp Firefly.
 Together, Kirk and Chelsea live in California with their six children.